PIR

 The Prescribed Investor Rate (PIR) is the tax rate that applies to your share of a Portfolio Investment Entity (PIE) fund's taxable income.
 NZ resident individuals have three PIR options: **10.5%, 17.5% and 28%**.

 Most fund providers ask for your PIR when you open an account and let you change it on request.
-Using too high a PIR overpays tax (refundable from 1 April 2020 onward); using too low a PIR underpays and the shortfall is collected at year-end via an end-of-year adjustment.
+Using too high a PIR overpays tax (refundable in the end-of-year adjustment since 1 April 2020); using too low a PIR underpays and the shortfall is collected at year-end via the same adjustment process.
+The fund manager deducts PIE tax based on the PIR on file at the time the PIE income is attributed.

-Non-resident PIE investors pay tax under different rules (typically a Notified Foreign Investor regime or the standard non-resident rate).
+Non-resident PIE investors pay tax under different rules — typically the Notified Foreign Investor (NFI) regime if the PIE is set up to support it, or the standard 28% non-resident PIE rate otherwise.

 Common questions